python-can-define-radio/sdr-course/classroom_activities/Ch06_Applications/022_Improved_Digital_Jammer.md

 # Improved Digital Jammer

+ℹ️ This material coincides with material from SDR slideshow F (all slides).

 This digital jammer is more effective than the original because it can match the symbol rate of the target.

 ```